apache/accumulo-classloaders/modules/vfs-class-loader/TESTING.md

 b.
 Add "-Dvfs.context.class.loader.config=file:///path/to/config/file.json" to JAVA_OPTS
 ```

-d.
+### Test setting iterator retrieved from jar in HDFS with System ClassLoader

+If you did not remove the configuration for the new System ClassLoader, then the following test should work as it should load the ExampleIterator class from the System ClassLoader.

+a.
 Create the table as we did in the last test.
 Create a table, insert some data, and change the value of the data using an iterator that is loaded from HDFS via the VFSClassLoader set up as the System ClassLoader.
 After setting the iterator the value should be `foo` in subsequent scans.

 ```
 createtable test